What are the symptoms of ARFID?

 Symptoms of avoidant/restrictive food intake disorder (ARFID) vary widely, and may evolve with the developmental context of the individual (especially in children and adolescents).
+We explore the different types of ARFID to help you identify potential symptoms and warning signs.

-Types and symptoms of ARFID include:
+Types of ARFID include:

 Avoidant: Patients who only accept a limited diet in relation to sensory features (sensory sensitivity); sensory aversion; sensory over-stimulation